 - 1. Go to Settings. - 2.
 Touch Network & internet. - 3.
-Touch Wi-Fi to open the Wi-Fi screen.
+Touch Internet to open the Internet screen.
 The device searches for WLANs in the area and lists them. - 4.
 Scroll through the list and select the desired WLAN network. - 5.
-For open networks, touch profile once or press and hold and then select Connect or for secure networks enter the required password or other credentials then touch Connect.
+For open networks, touch the profile once or press and hold and then select Connect or for secure networks, enter the required password or other credentials, then touch Connect.
 See the system administrator for more information.

 The device obtains a network address and other required information from the network using the dynamic host configuration protocol (DHCP) protocol.
-To configure the device with a fixed internet protocol (IP) address, see Configuring the Device to Use a Static IP Address on page 83.
+To configure the device with a fixed internet protocol (IP) address, see Configuring the Device to Use a Static IP Address.

-6. In the Wi-Fi setting field, Connected appears indicating that the device is connected to the WLAN.
+In the Wi-Fi setting field, Connected appears, indicating that the device is connected to the WLAN.